Almost all service and sales professionals occasionally face the following dilemma.

 These five tips will enable you to gain and keep 100% prospect attention during the duration of a client meeting.
 Needless to say, this will also increase your sales turnover.

 Get them committed before your start

-This was achieved through getting the audience committed well-before the significant story parts commenced.
+This was achieved by getting the audience committed well-before the significant story parts commenced.
 In other words, the drama was not used to commit the audience.
 Already wrapped in attention, the audiences were able to absorb the full impact of the drama.

 You can apply the sample principle in your sales pitch presentation.
 Instead of trying to catch attention through your pitch, you need to win and hold customer attention before-hand.
-This could be achieved by using prospect name or candidacy or directly appealing to them.
+This could be achieved by using a prospect name or candidacy or directly appealing to them.
 As people tend to subconsciously listen to their names, this will ensure that your prospects are mentally present during the entire span of your pitch.